Heart of Midlothian F.C.: Supporters and culture

 Heart of Midlothian are one of two full-time professional football clubs in Edinburgh.
 Hearts' average attendance during the 2022–23 season was 18,525.
 Important matches (particularly the Edinburgh derby, European fixtures, and games against the Old Firm) always see Tynecastle at or very close to full capacity.
+The club's official charity is Big Hearts Community Trust, which provides support programmes for families and individuals in the local community.

 Songs and chants

 "The Hearts Song" was written and performed by Scottish comedian Hector Nicol, a St Mirren fan.
-A new modernised version of "The Hearts Song", performed by Colin Chisholm and the Glasgow Branch, has been played before matches at Tynecastle in recent seasons, though the original version returned for the 2019–20 season.
-In the 2020–21 season the modern version once again replaced the old version.
+A new, modernised version of "The Hearts Song" performed by Colin Chisholm and the Glasgow Branch, is often played before matches at Tynecastle.

-The folk anthem "There Will Always Be Heart of Midlothian" by Neil Grant has been played regularly at Tynecastle Park since 2018.
-At the request of the Foundation of Hearts, Neil performed the rousing track live at Tynecastle during the Ladbrokes Premiership match against St Johnstone on 26 January 2019.
-The track gained additional exposure after being played on the BBC's popular Off the Ball radio series.
+In the latter half of the 2025–26 season, during which Hearts challenged for the Scottish Premiership title, Chisholm himself performed the song prior to Hearts' home fixtures against Aberdeen, Motherwell, Rangers and Falkirk.

 In popular culture

-Celebrity fans of Hearts include Stephen Hendry, Ronnie Corbett, Ken Stott, Alex Salmond, Sir Chris Hoy, Wattie Buchan, Eilidh Doyle, Lee McGregor, Andrew Oldcorn, Gavin Hastings, Martin Geissler, Nicky Campbell, Tom Wilson, Grant Hutchison and Scott Hutchison.
+Celebrity fans of Hearts include Stephen Hendry, Ronnie Corbett, Ken Stott, Alex Salmond, Sir Chris Hoy, Wattie Buchan, and Eilidh Doyle.

 Grove Street and the Ballas, two rival gangs in the 2004 video game Grand Theft Auto: San Andreas, dress in green and maroon clothes respectively.
 Since Grand Theft Auto developer Rockstar North is based in Edinburgh, fans believe this to be a reference to Hearts and their Edinburgh derby rivals Hibernian.

-Hearts were featured in the American comedy-drama series Succession (in the episodes "Dundee" and "DC") as part of a storyline in which Roman Roy buys the team to impress his Scottish-born billionaire father Logan Roy, only to discover that Logan actually supports Hearts' rivals Hibernian.
+Hearts were featured in the American comedy-drama series Succession (in the episodes "Dundee" and "DC") as part of a storyline in which Roman Roy buys the team to impress his Scottish-born billionaire father Logan Roy, only to discover that Logan actually supports Hearts' rivals Hibs.

 In the 2022 film Aftersun, Sophie (Frankie Corio) can be seen wearing a 1998–99 Hearts shirt on more than one occasion.

+Players

+The men's first-team squad and players on loan are listed below.
+See also selected academy and development players, the women's first-team squad and women's players on loan.
+The girls' academy is covered in the academy article.